Diseases

 • Mild, occasional cough

-• Though many infants with whooping cough do not cough or may have short bursts of coughing others may experience apnea, which is a pause in breathing.
+Many infants with whooping cough do not cough or may have short bursts of coughing.
+Others may experience apnea, which is a prolonged, life-threatening pause in breathing, and turn blue (cyanosis).

-• Later symptoms usually appear 1 to 2 weeks after the first symptoms start.
+Later symptoms usually appear 1 to 2 weeks after the first symptoms start.
 Rapid, violent, and uncontrolled coughing fits called paroxysms are the most notable symptom of whooping cough.
-Coughing fits usually last 1 to 6 weeks but can last up to 10 weeks and can cause people to:
+Coughing fits usually last 1 to 6 weeks but can last up to 10 weeks.
+Coughing fits can cause people to:

 • Make a “whoop” sound as they inhale after a coughing fit